Failsworth

-Failsworth (/ˈfeɪlzwɜːθ/) is a town in the Metropolitan Borough of Oldham, Greater Manchester, England, 4 mi north-east of Manchester and 3 mi south-west of Oldham.
+Failsworth (/ˈfeɪlzwɜːrθ/) is a town in the Metropolitan Borough of Oldham, Greater Manchester, England, 4 mi north-east of Manchester and 3 mi south-west of Oldham.
 The M60 ring-road motorway skirts it to the east.
 The population at the 2011 census was 20,680.
 Historically in Lancashire, Failsworth until the 19th century was a farming township linked ecclesiastically with Manchester.
 Inhabitants supplemented their farming income with domestic hand-loom weaving.
 The humid climate and abundant labour and coal led to weaving of textiles as a Lancashire Mill Town with redbrick cotton mills.
 A current landmark is the Failsworth Pole.
 Daisy Nook is a country park on the southern edge.

 Toponymy

 Failsworth derives from the Old English fegels and worth, probably meaning an "enclosure with a special kind of fence".